epitech-mirroring/R-Type/documentation/benchmarks/accessibility/accessibility_benchmark.md

 # Accessibility Solutions Benchmark for Horizontal Shmup Game: R-Type

+## Overview

+This benchmark report compares the impact of several accessibility solutions, with the goal of assessing their suitability for integration into a 2D game.

+The purpose of this benchmark is to identify solutions that can enhance the gaming experience for players with diverse needs while also considering the feasibility of implementation.
+By evaluating both the effectiveness (in terms of the population impacted) and the difficulty of integrating these solutions, we aim to strike a balance between accessibility and development effort.

+This benchmark will help guide decisions on which features to prioritize in order to create a more inclusive and enjoyable game for all players.

 ## Categories
 This study benchmarks the following categories:
 - **Auditory Accessibility**: Solutions to assist players with hearing impairments or auditory processing difficulties.